key4hep/k4geo/detector/tracker/README.md

 - The cell shape corresponds to a twisted tube, which is missing in ROOT, but DD4hep provides a workaround
 - Because of the previous point, this subdetector can not be used by any ROOT-based application, and the shape parameters can be accessed only by DD4hep/Geant4
 - Visualization of the full DCH is possible with Geant4+Qt, but not with ROOT-based applications

-The current implementation lacks of some passive parts:
-- Guard wires
+- The optional tag `<debugGeometry/>` build only 3 sectors of each layer, it must be used only when checking for overlaps.
 - Endcap services.
-A dummy plate with 5% X0 can be used to account for such services.
+A dummy plate with 5% X0 is used to account for such services.
-- More detailed description of the vessel wall.
-At the moment is made of carbon fiber 1 mm thick
-- Wire coating is not likely going to be implemented.
-Making the physics accurate on the nm scale is very expensive.
+- Vessel wall is a sandwich of Carbon fiber and PE foam.
+The thickness of the fill material is given as a fraction of the total thickness of the wall.
+It is adjusted to provide 1.2%X0 radially and 5%X0 longitudinally.
+- Material of field and sense wire is averaged for the sake of speedup.
+- Guard wires are not implemented yet.